 Additional elective courses in this area may be drawn from any of the natural and physical sciences.

 Additional elective courses in this area are typically drawn from the social sciences and humanities but can be found in many other programs, as well as the College’s INTD offerings.

-Additional elective courses in this area are typically drawn from communication and writing but may include art, computer science, math, music, and theater.
+Additional elective courses in this area are typically drawn from education, communication, and writing but may include art and design, computer science, mathematics, and performing arts.

 A Note about General Education Requirements: It is relatively common for environmental studies majors to complete at least five Core Curriculum requirements (CA, CM, ES, MM, SM, and UD—see College Catalog for descriptions) while meeting course requirements for the major.